Volunteers Make a Difference

 Volunteering at the Food Bank

-Court-Ordered Community Service: We are no longer accepting court-ordered community service applicants.
+Depending on our schedule, we may be able to provide community service hours to high school or college students.
+However, we are no longer accepting court-ordered community service applicants.
 Please contact Serve RI for a list of court-ordered opportunities.

 All volunteers must be at least 14 years of age and wear closed-toe shoes.

 If you would like additional information on our volunteer programs, contact our Volunteer and Special Events Manager, Kelly Seigh, at (401) 230-1679 or via email.

 Volunteering at a Food Bank Member Agency